ndcn/omicser/README.md

 There are two types of users for this package:

--   **Curators**: data analysts who configure the app and prepare datasets for viewing.
+-   **Curators**: data owners who prepare datasets for viewing.
 These individuals should be fairly proficient with R coding, including familiarity with building Shiny apps and knowledgeable about -omics data structures.
 -   **Viewers**: scientists who are interested in exploring -omics data using the application.
 They do not require extensive knowledge about R, but may need to have it installed if they are running the app on